You're using a free limited version of DrugPatentWatch: Upgrade for Complete Access

 What are the generic drug sources for eliglustat tartrate and what is the scope of freedom to operate?

 Eliglustat tartrate is the generic ingredient in two branded drugs marketed by Genzyme Corp, Aizant, Apotex, Cipla, Dr Reddys, Teva Pharms Usa Inc, and Upsher Smith Labs, and is included in seven NDAs.
-There are four patents protecting this compound and one Paragraph IV challenge.
+There are five patents protecting this compound and one Paragraph IV challenge.
 Additional information is available in the individual branded drug profile pages.

 Eliglustat tartrate has one hundred and sixty-six patent family members in forty-four countries.